Joalor64GH/Chocolate-Engine/README.md

 This is the repository for Chocolate Engine, which is basically a fork of the [original FNF](https://github.com/ninjamuffin99/Funkin).
 Not everything is perfect, so contributions and/or [pull requests](https://github.com/Joalor64GH/Chocolate-Engine/pulls) would be nice!

+If you need a tutorial on modding, go check out [the wiki](https://github.com/Joalor64GH/Chocolate-Engine/wiki)!

 ## Downloads
 * [itch.io](https://joalor64.itch.io/chocolate-engine)
 * [GitHub](https://github.com/Joalor64GH/Chocolate-Engine/releases/latest)